In this post we’ll be performing a walk-through of the installation of lnd,

 to deploy as once it’s built, it generates a single statically linked binary

-in order to function.
+that only requires a local lnd in order to function.
 The source of the faucet

 also includes automatic Let’s Encrypt registration